danielstegink/HollowKnight.EnchantedMask/EnchantedMask/SPOILERS.md

 ## Glyph of Betrayal / Glyph of Warriors
  - Rare
  - Unlocked by defeating Traitor Lord.
 Defeating him with Cloth unlocks Glyph of Warriors.
- - Betrayal increases nail damage dealt by 30%
+ - Betrayal increases nail damage (not including Nail Arts) dealt by 30%
  - Warriors deals triple nail damage to the nearest enemy after taking damage

 ## Glyph of the King